DanielMartensson/Deeplearning2C/ReadMe.md

 ## What need to be working on?

 * Make so C-code generation works.
 Right now it's just a empty method.
+Have a look at TrainEvalGeneratePresenter.java file
 * Generate an application for Iphone.
 I haven't tested it yet because I focusing on Android at the moment.
 * Search for bugs.
 If you find any...please open an issue or a pull request.